 ChurchSuite and GDPR

-The new General Data Protection Regulation (GDPR) comes into effect on 25th May and introduces a number of significant changes that will impact the way an organisation processes personal data for EU citizens.
+The General Data Protection Regulation (GDPR) came into effect on 25th May 2018 and introduces a number of significant changes that impact the way an organisation processes personal data for EU citizens.

 How can ChurchSuite help you with GDPR compliance?